Vrchsav/WealthGenix-Next-gen-AI-powered-wealth-management-/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## License

+This project is licensed under the MIT License.

+## Changelog

+### v0.1.0

+- Initial release with basic setup and dependencies.
+- Added Footer component.
+- Updated `package.json` with new dependencies.
+- Created `README.md` with project information and usage instructions.